Greece Moments Greece Moments

 Panorama of Emporio

-When the demand for natural sponges fell drastically at the beginning of the 20th century due to the production of artificial sponges from the Far East, many Chalkiots emigrated to the USA (including Florida), Australia and New Zealand due to a lack of career prospects.
+When demand for natural sponges fell drastically at the beginning of the 20th century due to the production of artificial sponges from the Far East, many Chalkiots emigrated to the USA (including Florida), Australia and New Zealand due to a lack of prospects.

 Tipps für Chalki bunte Häuser